B2. Rendering

 -

-Direct Lighting: Direct light comes straight from a light source to a surface, creating strong highlights and defined shadows.
-It is used for clear visibility and focus (e.g., welding torch or spotlight on HMI).
+Direct Lighting: Direct light comes straight from a light source to a surface, producing strong highlights, defined shadows, and clear visibility of object contours.
+It is often used for attention and focus (e.g., a welding torch, floodlight on a machine, or a spotlight over an HMI).

 -

-Indirect Lighting: Indirect lighting results from light bouncing off surfaces, creating soft shadows, ambient effects, and overall realism.
-It is especially important in interior factory scenes with reflective materials.
+Indirect Lighting: Indirect lighting results from light bouncing between surfaces, adding soft shadows, ambient fill light, and subtle color bleeding from surrounding materials (e.g., a red machine reflecting onto the floor).
+This contributes heavily to immersion and realism, especially in interior factory scenes with metallic or glossy materials.

 -